Building takeovers push campus protests into volatile new phase

 For protesters, the tactic of occupying buildings at Columbia University and beyond has historical echoes.
 But it also creates new risks for campuses and for the protesters themselves.

 On Tuesday, a Columbia University spokesperson said the students involved faced expulsion for their actions.
-On and off campus, all eyes are on Columbia and its embattled president, Minouche Shafik, to see how they handle the practical challenge of removing students from a barricaded building.
+The encampment has been cleared, and Columbia’s embattled president, Minouche Shafik, has asked New York police to remain on campus through May 17.

 The tactic of occupying university property and refusing to leave until demands are met evokes the symbolism of past protests at Columbia and other campuses, events that have over time become celebrated as progressive landmarks by the same universities.
 At Columbia, the anti-war protests of 1968, during which five buildings were occupied for a week resulting in chaotic mass arrests, have been burnished into memory for students and faculty.

-As in the 1960s, the demands and tactics at Columbia, where a “Gaza solidarity encampment” continues on the main lawn, have inspired students at other colleges and universities, whether as coordinated actions or simply as copycats seeking to escalate.
+As in the 1960s, the demands and tactics at Columbia, with its “Gaza solidarity encampment” on the main lawn, inspired students at other colleges and universities, whether as coordinated actions or simply as copycats seeking to escalate.

 In Portland, Oregon, between 50 and 75 pro-Palestinian students occupied a library at Portland State University late Monday.
 University officials have asked city police to intervene, CNN reported.
 At Princeton in New Jersey, a group of protesters briefly occupied a graduate-school building overnight; police later arrested 13 people, mostly students, who have been barred from campus.
 Students also took over a building at the University of New Mexico in Albuquerque but were dispersed early Tuesday morning by state and campus police.

-Note: Editor’s Note: This story has been updated to reflect news developments.